AgentMC/Sao19/Translate/En/Part7.md

 As Kirito lifted his right hand again, she looked up to where he pointed.
 Then, she saw a small figure emerging from the terrace struck by Kirito's "blade of mind".
 As expected the distance was too far to see the face, but a slender body belonged to a human.
 Noticing the scratch of the handrail, the person looked below bending the upper body over the terrace’s border.

-Even though it was more than one kilometer away, there is no place to hide in the open riverside where Kirito and Ronye were standing.
+Even though it was more than half a kilolu away, there is no place to hide in the open riverside where Kirito and Ronye were standing.
 The shadow of the terrace kept her eyes on the two of them... and that moment.

 The figure suddenly put a right hand to its mouth.